djeada/Statistics-Notes/notes/probability_distributions/intro/introduction_to_distributions.md

 5. 2 or fewer, or more than 4 pets.
    $P(P \leq 2 \text{ or } P > 4) = P(P \leq 2) + P(P > 4) = (0.28 + 0.35 + 0.22) + 0.01 = 0.86$

-## Expected Value
+### Expected Value

 - The expected value (often denoted as $E(X)$ or $\mu$) is a fundamental concept in probability, representing the average or mean value of a random variable over a large number of trials or observations.
 - It is calculated as a weighted average of all possible values, with weights being their respective probabilities.
 - The expected value alone might not be sufficient to understand a distribution fully, especially if the distribution is skewed or has heavy tails.
+- The expected value provides a measure of the 'center' of a probability distribution.
+- It does not necessarily correspond to the most probable value but is a long-run average if an experiment is repeated many times.

-### Calculating Expected Value
+#### Calculating Expected Value

 - For a discrete random variable: $E(X) = \sum [x_i \times P(x_i)]$, where $x_i$ are the possible values and $P(x_i)$ their probabilities.
 - For a continuous random variable, it involves integrating the product of the variable's value and its probability density function.

-### Interpretation

-- The expected value provides a measure of the 'center' of a probability distribution.
-- It does not necessarily correspond to the most probable value but is a long-run average if an experiment is repeated many times.

-### Example: Expected Value in a Dice Roll
+#### Example: Expected Value in a Dice Roll
 Consider a fair six-sided dice roll.
 Each side, numbered from 1 to 6, has an equal probability of appearing on a single roll.
 The probability for each outcome is $\frac{1}{6}$.

 Step-by-Step Calculation of Expected Value: